EUCANCan/oncoliner/README.md

 ### Local installation

-You may also install Oncoliner locally using the same instructions as provided in the [Dockerfile](/Dockerfile).
+You may also install ONCOLINER locally using the same instructions as provided in the [Dockerfile](/Dockerfile).

 ## Usage

-Assuming you have a singularity image called `oncoliner.sif`, you can run Oncoliner as follows:
+Assuming you have a singularity image called `oncoliner.sif`, you can run ONCOLINER as follows:

 ```bash
 singularity exec oncoliner.sif oncoliner/main.py -c config.tsv -pf pipelines_1_folder pipelines_2_folder -o output_folder --max-processes 48